 Academic Standards

 Grades: Students must maintain a “B” average (3.0).
 Specified required core and skills courses and all field experiences require a B to pass (see Student Handbook).
-A student whose average falls below 3.0 or who earns a grade lower than a "B-" will be reviewed by the Graduate Counseling and Human Relations Faculty, which may dismiss the student or determine the conditions under which the student may continue in the program.
+A student whose average falls below 3.0 or who earns a grade lower than a "B-" will be reviewed by the Graduate Counseling Faculty, which may dismiss the student or determine the conditions under which the student may continue in the program.
 A student who has not attained a grade point average of 3.0 or better at the end of his or her program of study will not graduate.

 Repeating a Course: A student who does not achieve the grade requirement for a course must repeat the course in order to graduate from the program.
 Students may repeat a course only one time.
 The newly earned grade will replace the original grade in the calculation of a student's cumulative grade-point average; however, the former grade is retained as originally recorded in the student's transcript.
 Students cannot repeat a course that has been removed from the curriculum unless another course has been designated as an approved alternative for the deleted course.